HBO Max: Programming

 HBO Max features first-run and library content from HBO and other Warner Bros. film and television studios and brands.
 The service also includes films available through HBO's existing pay television rights that are sourced from Warner Bros.
 Pictures only.

-As with HBO's other streaming platforms, HBO Go and HBO Now (but as opposed to its add-on services on Prime Video Channels, YouTube Primetime Channels and, until its removal from that platform in 2021, Apple TV Channels), Max originally did not include feeds of HBO's linear cable channels, nor does it include any content from Cinemax.
-Though Cinemax shares its film content with the linear HBO channel, and therefore the majority of films in the combined library will be on both services in different windows, these films will not necessarily be available on both Max and Cinemax at the same time.
+As with HBO's other streaming platforms, HBO Go and HBO Now (but as opposed to its add-on services on Prime Video Channels, YouTube Primetime Channels and, until its removal from that platform in 2021, Apple TV Channels), HBO Max originally did not include feeds of HBO's linear cable channels, nor does it include any content from Cinemax.
+Though Cinemax shares its film content with the linear HBO channel, and therefore the majority of films in the combined library would be on both services in different windows, these films would not necessarily be available on both Max and Cinemax at the same time.

 On December 4, 2024, Max added a "Channels" tab offering live feeds of HBO and its linear multiplex channels (with the exception of HBO Family and HBO Latino).
-Initially available on a limited basis to U.S. subscribers of Max's Ad-Free and Ultimate Ad-Free tiers using adult profiles, the feature will allow users to restart, rewind and fast-forward, and navigate between streams of the linear channel feeds directly from within the player.
+Initially available on a limited basis to U.S. subscribers of Max's Ad-Free and Ultimate Ad-Free tiers using adult profiles, the feature allows users to restart, rewind and fast-forward, and navigate between streams of the linear channel feeds directly from within the player.